I have lived in Strathfield since 1990.

 Geoff has been with me for about a decade and slots in as my right hand man.
 He learnt roofing in New Zealand and now, embraces Sydney as the place to continue applying his roofing skills.

 Training is the key to having the right roof technicians on hand to carry out our challenging roof repair work.
 Mason and Christian completed their roofing apprenticeships with me and are on their way to become true tradesmen.
-I have another two apprentices getting trained up.
+I have another three apprentices getting trained up.

 I also have preferred roofing contractors with proven track records and these roof technicians fit in well with my young team.